iamdtang/skaterdav85.github.io/_posts/2019-04-05-learning-recursion-in-javascript-part-3.md

 card_style: summary
 ---

+{% include recursion-series-intro.md %}

-In this post, we're going to look at writing a function to flatten a nested array with an arbitrary depth.
+For this third post in this series on recursion, we're going to look at writing a function to flatten a nested array with an arbitrary depth.
 For example, let's say we have the following array:

 ```js
 let array = [[1, 2], 3, [4, [5]]];